davxy/jam-conformance/fuzz-proto/README.md

   detect inconsistencies.
 - **Full state retrieval:** The `GetState` request is issued only when a state root mismatch is detected.
-- **Refinement:** If work package bundle refinement is supported by the target, the fuzzer may send a `RefineBundle` and the fuzzer target must send a `WorkReport` in response.
-The work package `auth-code-host`, `auth-code-hash` for authorization and `service` and `code-hash` for each work item may be found in the previously transmitted states referenced by the Work package `context` by `anchor` or `lookup-anchor` (for historical lookup).
-For purposes of bounding the number of state, only the last 600 states `SetState` should be considered.
+- **Refinement:** If work package bundle refinement is supported by the target (`feature-bundle-refinement`), the fuzzer may send a `RefineBundle` and the fuzzer target must send a `WorkReport` in response.
+Only refine should be invoked, however; the core `core-index`, authorization gas used `auth-gas-used` and authorization trace `auth-trace` is provided in the bundle for inclusion in the WorkReport to represent a prior authorization.
+The `service` and `code-hash` for each work item may be found in the previously transmitted states referenced by the Work package `context` by `anchor` or `lookup-anchor` (for historical lookup).
+For purposes of bounding the number of states, only the last 600 states `SetState` should be considered.
 - **Refinement failures:** If a work package bundle refinement fails, the target must return a work report regardless, and then wait for another block or refine bundle from the target as usual.
+If the target supports the retrieval of exported segments (`feature-exports`), the fuzzer may send a `GetExports` request and the fuzzer must send `Segments` in response.
+The `GetExports` request is issued only when a work report mismatch is detected.
 - **Error handling:** Receiving an unexpected or malformed message results in immediate session termination.
 - **Timeouts:** The fuzzer may impose time limits on the target’s responses.